jc65536/ocaml_gram/README.txt

 3. Select YES for create as a new package.

-3. It will say failed to create switch and ask you if you want to clean up.
+4. It will say failed to create switch and ask you if you want to clean up.
    Select NO.

-4. eval $(opam env)
+5. eval $(opam env)

-5. Check the output of `which ocaml`.
+6. Check the output of `which ocaml`.
 The output should be
    <path to repo>/_opam/bin/ocaml.

+7. If not, then check the output of `opam switch`.
+The arrow should be on the current directory.

-6. opam install dune menhir containers ppx_expect ppx_deriving
+8. opam install dune menhir containers ppx_expect ppx_deriving

-7. dune build ocaml_gram
+9. dune build ocaml_gram

-8. Now, `dune exec ocaml_gram` will read in an OCaml file from stdin and print the AST to stdout.
+10. Now, `dune exec ocaml_gram` will read in an OCaml file from stdin and print the AST to stdout.

 ---